-Repetitive Strain Injuries (RSI)
+Repetitive Strain Injury (RSI)

-If you have ever developed a burning, aching pain while repeating the same movement for a long period of time, or shooting pains and weakness in your hands after scanning product, cutting meat, or making beds for example, you've probably experienced the early stages of repetitive stress injury (RSI).
+RSI refers to several injuries that affect the body’s muscles, nerves, and tendons.
+If you have ever developed a burning, aching pain while repeating the same movement for a long period of time, or shooting pains and weakness in your hands after scanning product, cutting meat, or making beds for example, you've probably experienced the early stages of repetitive strain injury.

-If we ignore the symptoms of RSI and they are not treated in time, they can cause a great deal of suffering, and itis important to note that if nothing is done to address the injury or remove its cause, the damage could become permanent.
+If we ignore the symptoms of RSI and they are not treated in time, they can cause a great deal of suffering, and if nothing is done to address the injury or remove its cause, the damage could become permanent.